On a general Kac-Rice formula for the measure of a level set: Examples

-\begin{proof} Let us check the hypotheses of Theorem \ref{t:krf:dD}. $(i)$ is clear. $(ii)$ follows from the study of the density as in the proof of Theorem \ref{c:foncgauss}.
-It remains to establish $(iii)$; for that goal, we follow the lines of the proof of Theorem \ref{c:foncgauss}.
-Fix a particular value of the parameter $t_0$ and consider a bounded continuous non-negative functional $\mathcal F$ on $C^1(T)$.
-We want to define $\E (\mathcal F \s X(t_0) =v) $ as a continuous function of $v$.
+\begin{proof} Let us verify the hypotheses of Theorem \ref{t:krf:dD}.
+Condition $(i)$ is clear.
+Condition $(ii)$ follows from the analysis of the density as shown in the proof of Theorem \ref{c:foncgauss}.
+It remains to establish condition $(iii)$.
+To achieve this, we will follow the lines of the proof of Theorem \ref{c:foncgauss}.
+Fix a particular value of the parameter $t_0$, and consider a bounded, continuous, non-negative functional $\mathcal F$ on $C^1(T)$.
+We aim to define $\E (\mathcal F(X(\cdot)) \s X(t_0) =v) $ as a continuous function of $v$.

 It is clear that

 where $ \mathcal Y$ is the function